lsrcz/grisette-popl23-artifact/README.md

 There would be three scripts in the `/workspace` directory: `sanity-check.sh`, `line-count.sh` and `run-all.sh`.
 These would be the main scripts you would use to test your installation and reproduce the results.

 After starting the docker image, you can detach from it by pressing `Ctrl+P` and `Ctrl+Q` and reattach to it by running `docker attach grisette-popl23-artifact`.
-You can left the container simply by running `exit`.
+You can leave the container simply by running `exit`.
 If you left the container and want to get back, you can restart it with `docker start -ia grisette-popl23-artifact`.
 If you want to start with a fresh copy of the image, you can run `docker rm grisette-popl23-artifact` to remove the container and then run `docker run -it --name grisette-popl23-artifact lsrcz/grisette-popl23-artifact:latest` again to start a new container.

 ### Sanity Check